 ASU Institutional Review Board (IRB)

 COVID-19 AND HUMAN SUBJECTS RESEARCH AT ALBAMA STATE UNIVERSITY

 Alabama State University’s Institutional Review Board (IRB) provides ethical review of human subjects research to protect the rights and welfare of human subjects of research.
 The IRB also seeks to assure that human research is conducted according to applicable federal and state laws and regulations and the relevant policies of the Research Protection Program.

 As it is the responsibility of the IRB to ensure minimum risk to research participants, after careful consideration, ASU's IRB will not be granting permission to undergraduate students to conduct in-person field studies due to concerns regarding COVID-19.
-Additionally, due to the current shelter in place orders, a mandatory halt of some research activities that involve in-person interactions with participants will be in effect until May 15, 2020.
+Additionally, due to the current shelter in place orders, a mandatory halt of some research activities that involve in-person interactions with participants will be in effect until further notice.

 The IRB will continue reviewing protocols submitted to the IRB for both undergraduate and graduate students.